qyoaotylln18/minimtx/minimtx-010/README.md

 User: admin <br>
 Password: password <br>

-For Gitea you have to register a user when you run it for the first time.
+For Gitea you have to register a sample user when you call it for the first time.

 Contributing
 ---